Step 27 – Deceased Estate Administration Guide

 A Will may nominate multiple Executors by specifying a primary Executor (also known as instituted Executor) and a secondary Executor (also known as substituted Executor).

-If the primary Executor accepts the role to administer the deceased estate, they can apply to the Supreme Court for Grant of Probate.
-If the secondary Executor accepts the role to administer the deceased estate, they can apply to the Supreme Court for a Grant of Probate if the conditions for substitution as outlined in the Will have been met.
+If the primary Executor accepts the role to administer the Deceased Estate, they can apply to the Supreme Court for Grant of Probate.
+If the secondary Executor accepts the role to administer the Deceased Estate, they can apply to the Supreme Court for a Grant of Probate if the conditions for substitution as outlined in the Will are met.

 Where a Will nominates multiple Executors and an Executor has passed away, is unable or unwilling to take on the duty, either an additional form, an Affidavit explaining the situation and, where an Executor has passed away, the Death Certificate of that Executor should be provided by the Executor who is applying to the Supreme Court.

-Request a fixed-fee Grant of Probate application quote from our Trusted Partner, Willed Law.
+Request a fixed-fee Grant of Probate application quote from our Trusted Partner.
 Avoid an incomplete application being rejected.

 Relevant LegislationADMINISTRATION ACT 1903 (WA) Section 36 (Austl.) (accessed 2/1/2021)